zoxpx/pxdocs/content/key-management/gcloud-kms/vol-enc/_index.md

 ### Using per volume secret keys

-In this method portworx generates a 128 bit passphrase.
+In this method Portworx generates a 128 bit passphrase.
 This passphrase will be used during encryption and decryption.

 To create a volume through pxctl, run the following command